HelenGlover/Digital-Garden/_notes/technology.md

   - innovating
   - mindset
 display_date: 2025-08-20  # optional override
+description: A look at tech practices I find most valuable
 ---

 <i>“Let us not struggle to match an imperfect legal system to an evolving world . . . .
 Let us do what is essential to permit the participants in this evolving world to make their own decisions” - Judge Frank Easterbrook</i>